StephenCleary/blog-stephencleary-dotcom/blog/_posts/6000-01-03-asynchronous-messaging-3-backend-processor.md

 An operation is **idempotent** if it can be applied multiple times and produce the same result each time.
 In other words, once an idempotent operation has been applied, then future applications of that same operation are noops.
 Ideally, the background service should process its messages idempotently.

-This is necessary just due to the realities of durable messages (i.e., reliable queues).
-The CAP theorem has all the details, but the takeaway for modern distributed computing is that reliable queues will deliver their durable messages **at least once**.
+This is necessary just due to the realities of durable queues.
+The CAP theorem has all the details, but the takeaway for modern distributed computing is that durable queues will deliver their durable messages **at least once**.
 This means that the background service may get the same message more than once.

 Ideally, you should try to structure your processing code so that receiving the same message more than once is a noop.
 Sometimes this means capturing more of the "state" of the system at the time the message is queued, and including that additional state in the queue messages.